-The required classes in this concentration are Game Theory and Business Strategy.
-Game Theory is the main analytical framework to study situations in which outcomes are strategically determined by more than one decision-maker.
-Situations such as pricing to gain the edge over a competitor, entering-or blocking entry-into a market, or providing incentives to employees, are example of situations covered by this discipline.
+The required classes in this concentration are ECO 525, Strategic Decision Making and Game Theory; and ECO 526, and Business Strategy.
+Game Theory is the main analytical framework to study situations in which outcomes are determined by the strategic interaction of multiple decision-makers.
+Situations such as pricing to gain the edge over a competitor, entering-or blocking entry-into a market, using information strategically, or providing incentives to employees, are examples of topics covered by this discipline.
 Business Strategy focuses on firm and organizational decisions that go beyond the day to day realm.
-Decisions such as how to create value for customers, how to position a product, or where to draw the boundaries of the organization, all fall within the domain of this discipline.
+Decisions such as how to create and capture value in various market settings, how to position and differentiate a product for profitability, how to identify and exploit competitive advantages, or where to draw the boundaries of the organization, all fall within the domain of this discipline.
 Both of the Game Theory and Business Strategy classes are built upon a foundation of analytical models as well as extensive discussion of cases and examples.